 Darken the Space

-If you’re the kind of person who wears black every single day of the week, you might be more inclined to surround yourself with dark and dimly lit rooms too.
+If you’re the kind of person who wears black every single day of the week, you might be more inclined to surround yourself with dark and dimly lit rooms, too.
 For a deep take on green, choose a paint color that’s as close to black as possible.

-Green as a Neutral
+Use Green as a Neutral

-Yes, green can totally be a neutral.
+Yes, green can totally be neutral.
 If you still want to stick to your grays, whites, blacks, and beiges, a great way to inch out of your comfort zone is with a muted tone of green.
 Surprisingly, it gives off the same warmth as a gray without being too glaringly bright.